 Modal’s goal is to make running code in the cloud feel like you’re running code locally.
 You don’t need to run any commands to rebuild, push containers, or go to a web UI to download logs.

 Map over a larger dataset

-Try changing the map range from 20 to some large number.
-You can see that Modal will execute more and more containers in parallel.
+Change the map range from 20 to some large number.
+You can see that Modal will create and run more containers in parallel.

 f is obviously silly and doesn’t do much, but you could